-A pine cone with slightly opened spines creates a lovely Christmas tree for this easy, peasy, fun and festive craft.
+A pine cone Christmas tree can be made from a pine cone with slightly opened spines, in this easy, peasy, fun and festive craft.

 Here's another DIY Christmas ornament from my Irish childhood.